jonstodle/blog/content/big-game-developer-is-not-where-to-look.md

 tags = ["commentary", "video games"]
 +++

-I see people complaining about video games not boing what they used to be: They were finished at launc, they tried new things, they weren't full of micro transactions and/or game passes.
+I see people complaining about video games not boing what they used to be: They were finished at launch, they tried new things, they weren't full of micro transactions and/or game passes.
 The thing is though, those games still exist!
 They're just not made by the large game development studios.

 If you want to play a good Battlefield, play [Battlebit Remastered](https://store.steampowered.com/app/671860/BattleBit_Remastered/).
 It's not only better at giving you the same big battle feeling, it's a quarter of the price!